snlamm/clock-angle/README.md

 # clock-angle
-#puts the angle between the two hands of clock for any given time.
+#puts the angle between the two hands of a clock for any given time.

 This code takes in an argument of a string (such as '4:30'), and converts the hour and minute parts of it into integers.
 The until loop prompts for a response until a valid one is given.